 However, the principles take as their starting point an appeal, not to any elaborate ethical framework, but to considerations of potential harm and potential benefit – especially considerations of potential catastrophic harm or potential profound benefit.

 It’s far from easy to calculate in advance the likely impacts of various technology projects on catastrophic harm or profound benefit.
 That’s where the guidelines of the Singularity Principles come to the fore.
 They provide a number of short-cut recommendations of the form, “It’s generally good to do this” or “It’s generally bad to do that”.
 Whether you agree with these recommendations may depend on your assessment of the extent that, on the whole, they will indeed alter the likelihood of catastrophic harm or profound benefit.

 The transhumanist stance

-In short, the transhumanist stance is that it is possible, and desirable, to significantly improve all aspects of human life, by the wise application of science and technology, as guided by clear thinking.
+In short, the transhumanist stance is that it is possible, and desirable, to significantly improve all aspects of human life, by the wise application of science and technology, guided by clear thinking.

 From this point of view, it would be doubly tragic if emerging fast-changing technologies were mismanaged.
 The first tragedy is the civilisational collapse that is likely to ensue.
 The second tragedy is humanity being prevented from reaching the much higher levels of flourishing that were so close to being attained.